chef-boneyard/chef-rfc/new/mulit-policy.md

     I want to release cookbook updates,
     so that I can deploy changes quickly.

+With that said, a more specific case that isn't currently handled well:

+The Database team owns MySQL and uses Chef to deploy it along with related configs and tools.
+The Monitoring team owns Collectd, which is deployed to every server in the organization, and they are responsible for configuring collectd and deploying new versions of it as needed.
+The core team owns ntpd and is responsible for its configuration.

+All teams want to follow the snapshot-based approach where they have a mono-repo of their own cookbooks with a few shared cookbooks pulled in via dependencies.
+When a team wants to do a release they run `chef update` to recompile their policy, and then use `chef push` to roll it out to each environment in sequence (with time in-between for testing et al).
+The teams also do not want to have to ask permission from any other team when deploying new versions of a service they are responsible for.

+This combination of a snapshot-based workflow without explicit team coordination is not currently an easy thing to do with the policy systems.

 ## Specification

 A solution for this is to use multiple, decoupled policies on the same node.